lsamano/tetris-v2/README.md

 # Known Bugs/Issues
 - Joining a session of a player who hasn't started their game yet reveals to you what their first piece and forecast is, even though those shouldn't show up right away
 - Add WebSocket ability to run on https
-- Stacked garbage lines >4 all have the same hole, which doesn't reflect the real game well

 # Sources
 Project started using this tutorial: https://youtu.be/H2aW5V46khA